What Are Product Pages?

 Think of product pages as complementary to category pages.
 Whereas your category pages are high-level, target short-tail keywords and useful higher in the funnel, product pages are niche, target long-tail keywords and where the user takes action to become a customer.
 Ponder this snippet from a Yoast article, which sums the relationship up well:

 “If you sell bathing suits and you optimize every product page, all those pages will compete for the term “bathing suit”.
 You should optimize them for their specific brand, make & model and link them all to the “bathing suit” category page.
 That way the category page can rank for “bathing suit”, while the product page can rank for the more specific terms.
 This way, the category page prevents the individual pages from competing.”

 A product page is inherently more actionable, meaning the copy that you write needs to be actionable.
 A product page is normally where you will utilize your sales copy talents.

-A key element to product pages is a fully-integrated design.
+A key element to product pages is a fully integrated design.
 Everything from product carousels and videos, reviews and testimonials, a zoom function or even clothing size choices.
-If you have a visually sound product page design with compelling design, the copy mainly needs to pinpoint the benefits, specs, description and price.
+If you have a visually sound product page design and website layout, the copy mainly needs to pinpoint the benefits, specs, description and price.

 Well written product descriptions will boost SEO and conversions — and if you don’t have the wealth of designers and writers at your disposal like North Face does, there’s a little formula that might help the average marketer a little help when writing product descriptions: